omega8cc/boa/docs/DRUSH-CLI.md

 sites' PHP-FPM version using the control files, so that drush and Composer run against the correct PHP version.

-**When logged in as `oN` under bash, the commands you type do not go through the shell wrapper.** The PHP-CLI control files are ignored for them, `vdrush` will not behave correctly, and you will be running drush and Composer against whatever PHP version happens to be the system default.
+**In a bash shell as `oN` (root's `su -s /bin/bash - oN`), the commands you type do not go through the shell wrapper.** The PHP-CLI control files are ignored for them, `vdrush` will not behave correctly, and you will be running drush and Composer against whatever PHP version happens to be the system default.
 Errors caused by this are difficult to diagnose and are easily mistaken for server or Drupal problems.

-**Always connect as `oN.ftp` when running any drush or Composer command.** The `oN` bash account should not be used for these operations.
+**Always connect as `oN.ftp` when running any drush or Composer command.** A bash shell as `oN` should not be used for these operations.

 ---